PostHog/posthog.com/contents/tutorials/churn-rate.md

 The first is creating the cohort from the list of users in our chart.
 As mentioned earlier, clicking on the dormant part of the chart gives us a list of users who churned during this period.
 Clicking "Save as cohort" in the bottom right corner will turn them into a cohort we can monitor and analyze.

 The second way to create a cohort is by going to the cohort page and filtering to match the high churn risk users.
-In our example, the filters are not completing a key event (uploading a file) in the last 30 days and stopping downloading files in the last 15 days (but having done so before).
+In our example, the filters are stopping uploading and downloading files in the last 15 days (but having done so in the last 30).

 ![Churn risk cohort](../images/tutorials/churn-rate/churn-risk-cohort.png)